 Marked by the tragic history of World War II, still struggling with the heritage of the past.
 KL Auschwitz-Birkenau is the largest Nazi death camp built here during the war at the outskirts of the village Brzezinka, a place of remembrance and education for future generations.

 As a result of the construction and expansion of Auschwitz and Auschwitz II (Birkenau), the Germans forcibly and brutally evacuated at least 8,000 Poles from Oświęcim and the surrounding villages.
-The majority of the homes were demolished, and a large part of the materials used to build the barracks in Birkenau.
+The majority of the homes were demolished, and a large part of the materials was used to build the barracks in Birkenau.

 The majority of the population of the villages of Monowice and Dwory near Oéwięcim was displaced to make room for the construction of the IG Farben factory.

 On a smaller scale, Polish farmers from other villages in the land of Oświęcim were also evicted to allow for the creation of large farms for German settlers.
-This was part of the German policy of Germanisation of areas annexed into the Third Reich.
+This was part of the German policy of the Germanisation of areas annexed into the Third Reich.

 The area from which locals were expelled became the so-called "Interest zone of Auschwitz Concentration Camp".
 It was 40km2 and between 1941 and 1944, the camp authorities created several agricultural and farming entities as well as six subcamps in their vicinity.